ROCm/rocALUTION/docs/usermanual/singlenode.rst

   mat.AllocateCSR("my_matrix", 345, 100, 100);
   mat.CopyFromCSR(csr_row_ptr, csr_col, csr_val);

-Raw Access to the Data
+Raw access to the data
 ======================

 .. _SetDataPtr:

 SetDataPtr
 ----------
 For vector and matrix objects, direct access to the raw data can be obtained via pointers.
-Already allocated data can be set with *SetDataPtr*.
-Setting data pointers will leave the original pointers empty.
+Already allocated data can be set with ``SetDataPtr``.
+Setting data pointers leaves the original pointers empty.

 .. doxygenfunction:: rocalution::LocalVector::SetDataPtr
 .. doxygenfunction:: rocalution::LocalMatrix::SetDataPtrCOO